 To skip the description of my first ascent of Mt Monroe, and go directly to exploration of culture and conflict, click here.

 I was quite out of shape that day, having spent the previous month (September, 2017) wandering around India with my old friend Ricardo Gómez.
 At this point, I wasn’t sure I was up to climbing two of the highest mountains in New Hampshire in one day, but the first part of the climb had been great: cool but not cold, bright blue skies.
 Getting to the top of Mt Washington was a challenge, and it got colder and steeper as I neared the summit.

 But I had succeeded!
 Now the question was: did I have the energy, and the daylight, to climb Mt Monroe?

 Eric had driven up from Durham with me, but had decided not to do the climb that day.
 Instead, he would drop me at Pinkham Notch, and then pick me up at Glen Ellis Falls parking area, saving me a mile hike on the Direttissima Trail.

 I had a decision to make after I ate lunch at the top of Mt Washington.
-The days were getting much shorter now, and as I began this hike I hadn’t been sure if I would have time to climb both Washington and Mt Monroe.
+The days were getting much shorter now, as we got into autumn, so I hadn’t been sure if I would have time to climb both Washington and Mt Monroe.
 So I decided to make the call once I got to the top of Washington.
 I could see Mt Monroe from the top of Mt Washington, down below me.
 At least I wouldn’t have to climb much more, and it didn’t look too far off.
 I was making good time, and wasn’t feeling too exhausted…

 I figured that, if all went well, I would take the Crawford Path down to the Lake of the Clouds Hut.
 From there I would climb Mt Monroe and double back to the Hut, and then take the Camel Trail over to the Davis Path and down to the Glen Boulder Trail.